 Principles of Economics 6 s.h.

 Psychology 3 s.h.

-Foreign Language (fourth level) 0-16 s.h.
+Foreign Language (fourth level)

-Government 3 s.h.
+Government

 Introduction to Sociology 3 s.h.

-Introduction to Journalism .3 s.h Newswriting and Reporting .3 s.h
+Introduction to Journalism 3 s.h.

+Newswriting and Reporting 3 s.h.

 Admission to the major is competitive.
 Applicants must have taken or be taking two prerequisite foundation courses, the rhetoric courses, and have completed a minimum of 45 s.h.
 Contact the School of Journalism for application and deadline information.